 Google and Practicology published a piece of research into the experience that 145 retailers across five European markets provide to their omnichannel customers: the Retailer Customer Experience Benchmarking Review.
 We used a set of benchmarking criteria to assess the ease-of-use of their mobile websites, and whether the service and technology deployed in stores also supported more complex customer journeys.

 Here are practical steps that retailers can focus on to improve the omnichannel experience they deliver:

 1. Help your online customers find your stores

 Make it easy as possible for customers to find important information about their nearest store.
 Provide an easy-to-use store locator, allow visitors to find store directions, and show opening hours and click-to-call contact details on your mobile site.

-72% of Scandinavian retailers in our research provide clear directions and 40% of Netherlands retailers provide click-to-call contact information on individual store details pages.
+52% of European retailers in our research provide clear directions and 41% provide click-to-call contact information on individual store details pages.

 2. Support your online to offline customers